OAI/OpenAPI-Specification/versions/2.0.md

 <a name="operationParameters"/>parameters | [[Parameter Object](#parameterObject)] | A list of parameters that are applicable for this operation.
 If a parameter is already defined at the [Path Item](#pathItemParameters), the new definition will override it, but can never remove it.
 The list MUST NOT include duplicated parameters.
 A unique parameter is defined by a combination of a [name](#parameterName) and [location](#parameterIn).
 <a name="operationResponses"/>responses | [Responses Object](#responsesObject) | **Required.** The list of possible responses as they are returned from executing this operation.
 <a name="operationSchemes"/>schemes | [`string`] | The transfer protocol for the operation.
 Values MUST be from the list: `"http"`, `"https"`, `"ws"`, `"wss"`.
 The value overrides the Swagger Object `[schemes](#swaggerSchemes)` definition.
+<a name="operationDeprecated"/>deprecated | `boolean` | Declares this operation to be deprecated.
+Usage of the declared operation should be refrained.
+Default value is `false`.
 <a name="operationSecurity"/>security | ??? | ???

 ##### Patterned Objects